1.Introduction

 - Average price: ¥13,604 (Approx. $91)

-In this survey, DONIC recorded the second-lowest average price among all brands.
+DONIC recorded the second-lowest average price among all brands in this survey.

-- These products are mainly targeted at intermediate-level players.
+- Many of these products are targeted at intermediate-level players.

-- The brand has also expanded its lineup of premium carbon rackets.
+- In recent years, DONIC has also expanded its premium carbon blade lineup.

-Overall, DONIC can be considered one of the iconic European brands with both a long history and a strong competitive legacy in table tennis.
+DONIC remains one of the most iconic European brands in table tennis.

 5.Overall Average Price and Trends